-

 Swansea City

-Tony Bird have several years experience - and 75 League appearances - for Cardiff City before joining Barry Town in January 1996.
+Tony Bird had several years experience - and 75 League appearances - for Cardiff City scoring 17 goals before joining Barry Town in January 1996.
 He was prominent in the all conquering Dragons side before joining Swansea City in August 1997.
 In this second spell in English football he had made 86 league appearances before his release by The Swans in June 2000, after a brief loan spell with Merthyr Tydfil.

-His nomadic instincts then took Bird to Kidderminster Harriers where he made a further 51 apperances before moving to St Patricks in July 2002.
+His nomadic instincts then took Bird to Kidderminster Harriers where he scored three in 51 appearances before moving to Irish side St Patricks in July 2002.
+He later played for Drogheda United before coming closer to home with Cardiff Grange Quins, Bath City and Haverfordwest.

 Andy Cooke